 IEC 60898-1 relates to a.c. low-voltage circuit breakers for household and similar applications– also known as MCBs (miniature circuit breakers)– which we find in homes, schools, shops, and office electrical distribution switchboards.
 The standard states that the maximum rated current is 125A, while the lowest is a few amps, and the maximum value of rated short-circuit capacity (Icn) is 25kA.
 Those basic tech specs alone tell us just how different the use of circuit breakers (CBs) are as defined by the two standards.

-Many more differences and IEC 60898-1 and IEC 60947-2?
+Many more differences between IEC 60898-1 and IEC 60947-2?

 Yes.
-The rated voltage currently required in industrial-use CBs is 440, 690 volts or higher.
-Compare those numbers to the 400V upper limit between phases for residential MCBs.
-Reference ambient temperatures are 30°C for households.
-The same goes for impulse withstand voltage (Uimp).
-IEC 60898-1 requires 4kV, in line with the use for final circuits.
-Whereas for industrial circuit-breakers, usual values of Uimp is 6 or 8kV, in line with the position of the circuit-breaker, at the origin of the installation.
+The rated voltage currently required in industrial use CBs is 400 V, 440 V, 690 volts, or higher values up to 1000 V. Compare those numbers to the usual value 230V/400 V for residential MCBs.
+Reference ambient temperature is 30°C for households.
+The same goes for impulse withstand voltage (Uimp), IEC 60898-1 requires 4kV, in line with the use for final circuits.
+Whereas for industrial circuit breakers, the usual values of Uimp are 6 or 8kV, in line with the position of the circuit breaker at the origin of the installation.

-Who confuses the two standards and how?
+Who often confuses the two standards and how?

 Can IEC 60898-1 be used instead of IEC 60947-2?

-Where should be used IEC 60898-1 certified CBs?
+Where should IEC 60898-1 certified CBs be used?